Who was Clarke Quay named after? What did the area use to house? Clarke Quay was named after Sir Andrew Clarke, the Governor of the S...

 Raffles’ Town Plan Information Board The Raffles Town Plan (1822), drawn up by Sir Stamford Raffles and Lieutenant P. Jackson, ...

-Elgin Bridge, which links between North and South Bridge Roads, was named after Lord James Bruce Elgin.
-He was the Governor G...
+Coleman Bridge, which links between Hill Street and New Bridge Road, was named after George Drumgoole Coleman.
+Coleman was the ...

 Read Bridge is still as famous as it used to be in the past.
 Back in the old days, it was a popular gathering venue among labourers to ...